maziac/DeZog/documentation/Usage.md

 ##### NMI

-To interrupt the debugged program an NMI can be used (pressing the yellow M1 button).
+To interrupt the debugged program an NMI can be used (pressing the yellow NMI button).
-As an NMI places the current PC on the stack and can occur anytime it will also corrupt the stack if it happens while the debugged program is manipulating the SP.
+As an NMI places the current PC on the stack and can occur anytime it can and will corrupt the stack **if** it happens while the debugged program is manipulating the SP.

 There is nothing to do about it other than
 - never increase the SP if the value on the stack is still required